Fall harvest cooking - Slow cooker Chicken Stew with Dumplings · 6.11.13 by colin newell

 Not only that, it is served right out of the oven so it has double-trouble heat – but seldom a complaint is heard as it disappears entirely before it cools.

-Shred 2 cups sharp Cheddar cheese (older the sharper the better)
+Shred 2 cups sharp Cheddar cheese (the older and sharper the better)

 1/2 cup light sour cream